 You take every aspect of running your business pretty seriously.
 Why would hiring a virtual receptionist be any different?
-If you’ve been thinking about hiring a virtual receptionist or virtual assistant for your business, you need to consider a few things first to make sure you have the best, most efficient experience possible.
+If you’ve been thinking about hiring a virtual receptionist for your business, you need to consider a few things first to make sure you have the best, most efficient experience possible.

-Virtual receptionists work from a remote location (their home, a call center, etc.) to handle your receptionist duties.
+Virtual receptionists work from a remote location (their home, an office, a call center, etc.) to handle your receptionist duties.
 They never set foot inside your office (if you have one–home-based businesses also rock).
 How does this work?

-- Make follow-up calls
+- Outbound calls

-- Manage your appointments
+- Book appointments

 - Notify you of cancellations

 Now that you’re clear on the types of tasks a virtual receptionist can handle for your business, you might feel ready to jump in and hire one–but not so fast.
 In order to make sure your time and your receptionist’s time are optimized instead of wasted, ask yourself the following questions about what you want from your virtual receptionist.

 If you’ll be hiring a freelance virtual receptionist, you’ll need to calculate a budget or rely on an experienced assistant to give you a fair quote.
 Ask in clear terms what the total monthly or hourly cost will be to ensure there are no surprises.

-What will the receptionist handle for me?
+4. What will the receptionist handle for me?

 Have a clear understanding of what tasks you want your virtual receptionist to handle, and know how you want them handled.
 If you’re picky about things, it’s only fair to let your receptionist know so they can make the right adjustments.
 Prepare some documents with templates, processes, etc. for your virtual receptionist to ease the transition as you begin working together.
 Trust us: your virtual receptionist will love you for it!